 Winter Fire Safety

-Check the tag.
-Make sure an independent testing laboratory (Underwriters Laboratories) has approved your new space heater.
+- Check the tag.
+Ensure an independent testing laboratory (Underwriters Laboratories) has approved your new space heater.

 To conserve energy, try to keep your thermostat at 68 degrees or lower.
 Space heaters should be on timers when you’re at home.
 Use programmable thermostats to lower temperatures automatically when you’re not at home, leave drapes or curtains open to take advantage of solar heat, and throw an extra blanket on the bed rather than turn up the heat.
 As a rule of thumb, heating and cooling are responsible for 40 percent of energy use in the home.
 Stay safe and warm, but conserve where you can.